anaypatel-4/Text-Messenger/README.md

 It is a website made for text messaging.
-Some features are still not full functional like chatbot and group chat admim.
+Some features are still not fully functional like chatbot and group chat admim.